tc39/proposal-module-expressions/README.md

 ## Use with workers

-It should be possible to run a module Worker with anonymous inline modules, and to `postMessage` an inline module to a worker:
+It should be possible to run a module Worker with module blocks, and to `postMessage` a module block to a worker:

 ```js
 let workerCode = module {